Is Dark Energy Increasing or Decreasing in the Late Universe?: The underlying invariance

-In contrast with the exact analysis above, {early linearization which is in terms of $w_0w_a$ -- a null-hypothesis -- allowing integration of $f_{DE}$ up front, arrives at the algebraic relation \eqref{EQN_HL}}.
-As before, the right-hand side is determined by data $(a_i,h(a_i))$ ($0<a_i<1)$, the control parameter $\Omega_{m,0}$ and $H_0$.
-The approximation (\ref{EQN_HL}) allows for $w_0w_a$-estimates from $\chi^2$-fits to (\ref{EQN_HL}) in the plane of $(a,h(a)$ data (Fig. 2), testing the null-hypothesis of a linear $w(a)$ relation with or without imposing the constraint (\ref{EQN_anchor}).
-Notably, however, (\ref{EQN_HL}) carries explicit dependence on $A_0$, otherwise absent in (\ref{EQN_wcdm}).
-In particular, (\ref{EQN_HL}) depends on a choice of $H_0$ by $A_0=H_0^2 - C_M$, whereby {\it the symmetry (\ref{EQN_dw}) is fundamentally lost in early linearization.}
+In contrast with the {invariance-preserving approach} above, early linearization considers direct projection onto $w_0w_a$ — the null hypothesis of this analysis — allowing integration of $f_{DE}$ up front, giving the simplified relation \eqref{EQN_HL}.
+In this approximation, data $(a_i,h(a_i))$ together with control parameters $\Omega_{m,0}$ and $H_0$ allow for $w_0w_a$ estimates from $\chi^2$ fits to (\ref{EQN_HL}) in the $(a,h(a))$ plane (Fig. \ref{fig:mocksummary}).
+This tests {the null-hypothesis of a linear $w(a)$} relation with or without imposing the constraint (\ref{EQN_anchor}).

-Summarizing, sensitivity in $w_0w_a$-estimates satisfy the following: \begin{enumerate} \item Late linearization preserves invariance to $\delta c_M=0$;\\ \item Earlier linearization fails to satisfy invariance to $\delta c_M=0$, leaving explicit sensitivity to $H_0$, {hence $\Omega_{m,0}$}. \end{enumerate} This presents a fundamental distinction between $w_0w_a$-estimation by late and early linearization, giving rise in particular to anomalous sensitivity to $\delta \Omega_{m,0}$ along the BAO constraint (\ref{EQN_anchor}), regardless of the specific value of $c_M$.
-This distinction has important observational consequences for analysis of dark energy in the late time Universe.